mental2008/awesome-papers/Conference/SIGCOMM-2021/data-driven-networking-research-models-for-academic-collaboration-with-industry.md

 ## Metadata

-Paper: Data-driven Networking Research: models for academic collaboration with industry (a Google point of view)
+Full name of the paper: Data-driven Networking Research: models for academic collaboration with industry (a Google point of view)

 Presented in [SIGCOMM Computer Communication Review 2021](https://dl.acm.org/doi/10.1145/3503954.3503960).